kellycs/DevOpsChallenge/README.md

 - [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html)

 ## Getting started
+- You will start by forking the repo [DevOps Challenge](https://github.com/Breeze-Aviation/DevOpsChallenge)
+- Setup AWS credentials
+- Fix IaC
+- Run Terraform
+- Setup kubeconfig
+- Deploy kubernetes resources
-You will start by forking the repo [DevOps Challenge](https://github.com/Breeze-Aviation/DevOpsChallenge) When you are finished please send an email to devadmin@flybreeze.com.
+- When you are finished please send an email to devadmin@flybreeze.com with a link to your forked branch

 ## Hints
 You will find various issues from missing terraform resources to syntax issues.
 Remember the end goal is to have one service (curl) to communicate with the other service (ruby sinatra).
 If all is working properly you should get a response body stating "It works!"